fatimaiqbal34/Master-stack/README.md

 * Making the learning structure easier to understand
 * Organizing the AI stack into clear layers
 * Improving the presentation of practical projects
-* Making the project easier for another person to explore and reproduce
+* Making the project easier for another person to explore
+* Improving the overall clarity of the project

+**V2 Evaluation Result:**
-> Replace the evaluation placeholders above with the actual V2 evaluation results before submission.
+*Add the actual V2 evaluation score/result here before submission.*

+> Evaluation results should reflect the actual evaluation performed on the project.
+No unsupported or estimated scores are included.

 ## ⚠️ Limitations